ShaimaaShawky22/Tableau-Projects/Adventure-Works-Sales/README.md

 - Forecast sales trends and evaluate promotion effectiveness.

 ## Dataset
-The data used in this project comes from the *Adventure Works DW* database, covering the period from 2010 to 2015.
+The data used in this project comes from the *Adventure Works DW*.
 Tables used include: Sales, Customers, Products, Promotions, and Currency information.

 ---